jmservera/aidc-workshop/use-cases/Contoso Zermatt National Bank.md

 ## Business Challenges

-Contoso Matterhorn Bank faces several challenges that need to be addressed to improve their operations and service delivery:
+Contoso Zermatt Bank faces several challenges that need to be addressed to improve their operations and service delivery:

--   **Efficient Access and Analysis of Information**: Contoso Matterhorn Bank needs to enhance the efficiency with which its employees can access and analyze comprehensive internal information.
+-   **Efficient Access and Analysis of Information**: Contoso Zermatt Bank needs to enhance the efficiency with which its employees can access and analyze comprehensive internal information.
 Currently, the process is cumbersome and time-consuming, leading to delays in